bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns true or false depending on how event was initialized.
 Its return value does not always carry meaning, but true can indicate that part of the operation during which event was [dispatched](https://dom.spec.whatwg.org/#concept-event-dispatch), can be canceled by invoking the `[preventDefault()](https://dom.spec.whatwg.org/#dom-event-preventdefault)` method.

-[Event/preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault "The preventDefault() method of the Event interface tells the user agent that if the event does not get explicitly handled, its default action should not be taken as it normally would be.")
+[Event/preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault 'The preventDefault() method of the Event interface tells the user agent that if the event does not get explicitly handled, its default action should not be taken as it normally would be.')

 In all current engines.